 Who hasn’t heard of Jack the Ripper, the elusive serial killer from Victorian London?
 This is a board game about him, his hideous crimes, and the pursuit after him.

 One of the players plays as Jack in his mission to take down five victims and make it safely back to his hideout, before other players, who play as police detectives, intercept him.

 This creates a game of cat and mouse.
 Jack’s moves are hidden – detectives must deduct his trail by following his footsteps and investigating locations they think he was on.
-Jack has some aces up his sleeves: he can throw them off by using carriages, pass through investigators, or use back alleys.
+Jack has some aces up his sleeves: he can throw them off by using carriages, passing through investigators, or using back alleys.

 The game generates an intense atmosphere, and with simple mechanics, it’s very accessible to families.
 Although it can drag a bit if the Jack player is very good, eventually everyone will want to play as him.
 Will you be the one who gets away with it?